EspressoLogicCafe/Examples/MigrationService/README.md

 ```

 ## 2 - Script Import MasterImport-2[.ext]
 Look for a file named MasterImport-2[.extension] where extension is .sh or .cmd.
-You will need to modify the lacadmin login to reflect the correct
+Modify the lacadmin login to reflect the correct
 server and TeamSpace user/password.
-If you have multiple TeamSpace, you will need to create each TeamSpace and default user,
+If you have multiple TeamSpace, create each TeamSpace and default user,
 then modify the import script to point to your new LAC 5.0 server.
 When you run the script, the source files are in the 'workspace' directory.

 NOTE: Remember to start your target server and accept the EULA first.
 If you have multiple teamSapces, you will